 If you know a rebrand is on the horizon, but you don’t want to pull the trigger yet, simply register a new account under your new brand name.
 Then, when it’s time to make the switch, change the new account to something new (a third username), and change your original account to the desired username that you were holding.

 Google+: A Google+ page name can be changed at any time without losing the following of those who have circled the page.
 However, there are a few details you should be aware of:

 - If you haven’t yet been invited to set a vanity URL, your page URL will remain unchanged.

 - If you do have a vanity URL set (“plus.google.com/+brand-name”), it will revert back to the default-style URL (lots of nondescript numbers).

-- If you have verified page status, you will lose it upon renaming the page.
+- Let’s say you have verified page status; you will lose it upon renaming the page.
 Luckily, you can simply reapply right away.